GUIDE 2025

 A quick search on community websites such as Reddit will connect you with writers who enjoy writing technical documentation as much as you do.
 More importantly, you can find technical writers from different industry fields.

-Alternatively, it’s also a good idea to get in touch with coworkers from your previous job and not only engineering teams.
+Alternatively, it’s also a good idea to contact coworkers from your previous job, not only engineering teams.
 Tech writers are in demand, and the estimated job growth is 7.36% until 2030.
-That means that everybody needs tech writers, even those in the business directly.

 Create a Tech Writing Resume